 Louise McCallum is a Lecturer in Adult Nursing and the Depute Head of the Nursing & Healthcare School.
 She is Programme Director for the Bachelor of Nursing (Honours) responsible for curriculum development and management and maintaining quality on the undergraduate programme.
 Louise is the course lead for the Acute & Critical Care course on the MSc (Med Sci) Advanced Practice in Health Care and she supervises undergraduate and postgraduate dissertation students at the University of Glasgow and on the Singapore Institute of Technology-University of Glasgow Nursing programme.

 Pedagogical interests are around clinical skills teaching, simulation, interprofessional learning opportunities and the use of interactive learning technologies that enhance knowledge of life sciences in undergraduate nurse education.

-My clinical experiences are within critical care.
-I have worked in a variety of different intensive and critical care environments across the United Kingdom, including King’s College Hospital, University Hospital Birmingham (UHB) NHS Trust and Crosshouse Hospital.
+Louise's clinical experiences are within critical care where she worked in a variety of different intensive and critical care environments across the United Kingdom, including King’s College Hospital, University Hospital Birmingham (UHB) NHS Trust and NHS Ayrshire and Arran, Crosshouse Hospital.